 Pushing Furniture to the Walls Actually Works

-Narrow high-rise studios can feel like a corridor someone dropped a couch into.
-This one from u/NoPapaya8519 doesn’t, and the reason is simple: every piece of furniture hugs a wall, keeping the center of the floor plan open.
+Narrow high-rise studios can feel like someone dropped a couch into a corridor.
+The space from u/NoPapaya8519 doesn’t feel that way at all, and the reason is straightforward: every piece of furniture hugs a wall, keeping the center of the floor plan completely open.

 The desk sits directly in front of a large window.
-This does two things at once it gives the person working there natural light and an urban view, and it keeps the desk completely out of the living zone.
+This does two things at once.
+It gives natural light and an urban view to the person working there, and it keeps the desk out of the living zone entirely.
 Dual monitor arms keep the desk surface clean.
-The low dark coffee table with a bottom shelf sneaks in storage without blocking the sightline across the room.
+The low dark coffee table with a bottom shelf sneaks in storage without blocking sightlines across the room.

 The Power of Restraint in a Small Space

-What really makes this space breathe is what’s not there.
+What really makes this apartment breathe is what’s not there.
 The sofa has one throw blanket and one pillow.
 The TV console is basically bare.
-In a narrow rectangular apartment, visual clutter is enemy number one and this setup fights it hard.
+In a narrow rectangular apartment, visual clutter is enemy number one, and this setup fights it hard.

 If you work from home in a small apartment, steal these two moves:

-• Use monitor arms.
-A desk stand eats up real surface area you simply don’t have.
+- Use monitor arms.
+A regular desk stand eats up surface area you simply don’t have.
 Arms free up the entire desk.

 The Maximalist Plant Studio That Proves “More” Can Still Look Intentional